fleckenstein-m/FINC462-662-SP2022/website/index.md

 All course materials will be posted on the course webpage at [https://fleckenstein-m.github.io/FINC462-662-SP2022/](https://fleckenstein-m.github.io/FINC462-662-SP2022/).

-The recommended textbook is [Bond Markets, Analysis, and Strategies, Tenth Edition](https://mitpress.mit.edu/books/bond-markets-analysis-and-strategies-tenth-edition).
+The recommended textbook is [Bond Markets, Analysis, and Strategies, Tenth Edition](https://mitpress.mit.edu/books/bond-markets-analysis-and-strategies-tenth-edition) by Frank J. Fabozzi and Francesco A. Fabozzi.

 Additional resources are